Pinyin Zhou logo Pinyin Joe's

 Character Display IMEs Fonts Language Packs Wallpaper Other Features

-For those upgrading from Windows XP, Windows 7 offers many powerful new Chinese features, and is a much better, more powerful, more stable system overall.
-For those upgrading from Vista, Windows 7 is not so much a great leap forward as it is the end of a bad dream: this is the operating system that Vista was intended to be.
+For those upgrading from Windows XP, Windows 7 and Vista offer many powerful new Chinese features in much better, more powerful operating systems.
+For those upgrading from Vista, Windows 7 is not so much a great leap forward as it is the end of a bad dream: this is the stable operating system that Vista was intended to be.

 Windows 7 Chinese character input example